10 December 2010

 06 March 2010

-While you were Sleeping (starring Sandra Bullock, Bill Pullman and Peter Gallagher)
+While you were Sleeping (Sandra Bullock, Bill Pullman and Peter Gallagher)

-'While you were sleeping' is another movie in the light romantic comedy genre from the 1990s which I had managed to miss out on entirely.
-Possibly because we did not buy films on VHS, did not yet have DVDs, and I was a full-time mother with little time for going to the cinema.
+'While you were sleeping' is another film in the light romantic comedy genre from the 1990s which I had managed to miss out on entirely.
+Possibly because we did not buy films on VHS, and did not yet have DVDs.
+Or perhaps because I was a full-time mother of small children, with little time for going to the cinema.

 The story features Sandra Bullock as Lucy, a lonely ticket-collector who has a bit of a crush on one of the commuters: Peter (played by Peter Gallagher).
 One day, out of the blue, she saves his life.
 While he’s in a coma there’s a huge misunderstanding, whereby his family assume she’s his fiancée.